 Montreal Trail Club 67; Le Coureur Trail Club 34; le Coureur Nordique Trail Club 15; Bromont Trail Club 14.

-Olympic athlete, race organiser (100b7.com) and xact nutrition ambassador Lyne Bessette chose the Trail de Neiges to launch a new initiative, SkiMoEast.com a website that brings together the SkiMo (Ski Mountaineering) communities in eastern Canada and the eastern US.
+Olympic athlete, race organiser (100b7.com) and XACT ambassador Lyne Bessette chose the Trail de Neiges to launch a new initiative, SkiMoEast.com a website that brings together the SkiMo (Ski Mountaineering) communities in eastern Canada and the eastern US.
 Her partners for the project are the cyclist Tim Johnson and local SkiMo pioneer, Jeff Rivest.

 XACT provided FRUIT2 bars at the feed stations during the race and has been a partner of Endurance Aventure since 2012.
 XACT looks forward to fuelling your next race organized by Endurance Aventure.